Roman interviews ex-F1 team owner Walter Wolf Words and images by Roman Klemm

 Originally I wanted Gilles (Villeneuve) for the 1979 season.
 But the board of directors, which included Harvey, Peter and my wife at the time, ruled in James's favour.
 The British simply despised Franco-Canadians, and James brought a sponsorship of a million dollars from Olympus, which also played a role.
 But I fired him after Monaco anyway.

+You probably didn't earn anything in Formula 1.
 Are you serious?
 No, I didn't.
 Those few stickers from the sponsors on our car were enough to cover the supplies of tyres, oil and fuel.

+Where do you live now and what about your interest in current motorsport?
 I live mainly in Canada and Mexico.
 After 1979, I attended only about two to three Grand Prix, which I commented on for television.
 I register current events only superficially.